carlCarlson6/colba-coding-dojo/README.md

 ## 🧙‍♂️ How to start

 - Clone the coding-dojo repository.
-- Go to the folder of the current work in progress cata.
+- Go to the folder of the current work in progress Kata.
-- Decide which language you prefer to develop the cata.
+- Decide which language you prefer to develop the Kata.
 - If not exist, create a folder with the name of the language.
 JavaScript, Kotlin, Haskell...
 - If is already code in there, put your name and work in there your solution
-- Read carefully the details of the cata.
-Normally you will have recomendations and test cases.
+- Read carefully the details of the Kata.
+Normally you will have recommendations and test cases.
 - And start developing you approach.

 Is not needed to have it perfect. **Done is better than perfect**

-Finallay every Friday at 14.00 we have a sort meeting to exchange point of views, share approaches and learn.
+Finally every Friday at 14.00 we have a sort meeting to exchange point of views, share approaches and learn.

-Enjoy the proces and **don't be shy**
+Enjoy the process and **don't be shy**